Last Updated: July 9, 2024

 Career

 In 1954, Leiber and Stoller formed Spark Records with their mentor, Lester Sill.
-Around this time, they wrote the songs "Smokey Joe's Café" and "Riot in Cell Block #9" which were both recorded by the group the Robins.
+Around this time, they wrote the songs "Smokey Joe's Café" and "Riot in Cell Block #9," which were both recorded by the group the Robins.
 Spark Records was later bought by Atlantic Records, which hired Leiber and Stoller in a deal that allowed them to work as producers for other labels as well.
 Essentially, they became the first independent record producers through this deal.
 While at Atlantic, they helped revitalize the careers of the Drifters and also wrote a number of hits for the Coasters.
 Some of their popular songs from this period include "Charlie Brown," "Searchin," "Yakety Yak," and Stand by Me," among others.

 In 1956, their hit song "Hound Dog" became an even bigger hit when Elvis Presley recorded a rock and roll version.
 The televised performance of Presley performing "Hound Dog" on the "Milton Berle Show" created such excitement in the public that he was encouraged to slow down his act during later performances to decrease the bumping and grinding from the original performance.
 This led to a lucrative partnership between Stoller and Leiber and Presley.
 They would go on to write more hits for him, including the title songs for three of his movies – "Loving You," "Jailhouse Rock," and "King Creole."

-In the beginning of the 1960s, the two started Daisy Records.
+At the beginning of the 1960s, the two started Daisy Records.
 They also left Atlantic Records and began producing a series of records for United Artists Records.
 Some of these new records included hits by Jay and the Americans, the Exciters, and the Clovers.
 They founded Red Bird Records but sold it a few years later and continued working as independent producers and songwriters.
-In 1969, they wrote and produced the song "Is That All There Is?" recorded by Peggy Lee.
+In 1969, they wrote and produced the song "Is That All There Is?," recorded by Peggy Lee.
 For her performance, she won the Best Female Pop Vocal at the Grammy Awards.

 The duo's last major hit production was "Stuck in the Middle With You" by Stealers Wheel.
 In 1975, they recorded the album "Mirrors" with Peggy Lee.
 In the late 1970s, A&M Records employed the duo to write and produce an album for Elkie Brooks, which went on to become a success throughout much of Europe.
 They produced another album for Brooks in 1979 called "Live and Learn."